No-Country/c9-49-m-flutter/README.md

 </br>

 <h1 style="text-align:center;">
- 🗺️Thank you No Country for making it possible to gain experience in real projects with real work teams for those of us who are starting in the world of technology.</h1>
+ 🗺️Thanks No Country for making it possible to gain experience in real projects with real work teams for those of us who are starting in the world of technology.</h1>